Evaluating a Methodology for Increasing AI Transparency: A Case Study: Results

-To better understand the value proposition of both the methodology and FactSheets themselves, we asked FS team members and consumers what specific pros and cons they experienced, further reflecting on how this compared with their documentation experiences from before.
+To better understand the value proposition of both the documentation process and FactSheets themselves, we asked FS team members and consumers what specific pros and cons they experienced, further reflecting on how this compared with their documentation experiences from before.